A2LA Documents Close

 Any questions regarding A2LA’s program for the accreditation of cannabis testing laboratories may be directed to the individuals listed at the right.

 A2LA offers regular training sessions, both publicly and at customer sites, for ISO/IEC 17025.
 Interested?
-Please inquire with A2LA's Training Manager, Julie Collins, at 301 644 3235 or jcollins@A2LA.org regarding dates and pricing.
+Please inquire with A2LA's Senior Director of Training Services, Tim Osborne, at 301 644 3235 or Training@A2LA.org regarding dates and pricing.
 You may also visit A2LA's Training Page for more details and for our Course Schedule.

 If you are interested in hiring a consultant to assist your laboratory in preparing for accreditation, please contact Kelsey Roberts, A2LA Marketing and Business Development Manager, at 240 575 7499 or kroberts@A2LA.org.